We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Another name for a common cold is a viral, upper respiratory infection.
 They aren’t caused by bacterial infections and don’t respond to antibiotics.

 Your baby’s pediatrician may take a nasal swab to determine the cause of your baby’s symptoms.
 Blood tests may also be used to help rule out a bacterial infection.

 Bacterial infections sometimes develop as complications from viral infections.
 They can also cause illnesses, such as pneumonia or ear infections.

 Colds in newborns aren’t unusual.
 The viruses which cause them can live in the air and on hard surfaces for short periods of time.
 That makes it possible for transmission to occur with or without direct contact to someone who’s sick.

 Babies who are around older children may be more likely to get colds.
 But even a trip to the pediatrician’s office, a cuddle with a loving adult, or a stroll to the store can expose your baby to germs.

 Breastfed babies have all, or part, of their mother’s immunity to the illnesses she has had or been exposed to.
 This doesn’t, however, mean breastfed babies are completely immune from colds.

-A baby under 2 or 3 months old should be seen by a doctor if they have a cold.
-This will help safeguard against a more serious condition, and will also put your mind at ease.
+A baby under 3 months old should be seen by a doctor if they have a cold.
+This will help rule out more serious conditions, and will also put your mind at ease.

-You should also call your doctor if your older baby, between 3 and 6 months, has a fever of 101°F (39°C) or higher.
+You should also call your doctor if your older baby has a persistent fever or other symptoms.